SeaGL/seagl.github.io/index.md

 SeaGL is **free to attend**, and you **do not need to register**—just show up!

-You can attend [both virtually and in person](/attend).
 You may also attend SeaGL without identifying yourself, and you are encouraged to do so to protect your privacy.

 <!--
 You may optionally [register]({{ site.custom.url.register }}).